Skip to content

 Most crews are more than one of these

 A concrete crew is a fenced-site crew and a dead-signal crew.
 A solar installer costs jobs and works fenced sites.
-That is fine, because these are not separate products, they are settings on the same clock.
+That's fine, because these aren't separate products, they're settings on the same clock.
 You fence the sites that stay put, you tag the jobs you cost, and the offline capture is always on underneath because it never hurt anyone.
 Turn on the parts that match your day and leave the rest.

 app.getclox.com/reports